 7. Be Good To Yourself – One Day At A Time.

-Step #4 is a great tool to maintaining sobriety – but what about you?
+Step #4 is a great tool for maintaining sobriety – but what about you?
 Being kind to yourself is something that many people struggle with.
-Often times, it’s so much easier to be kind to the people around us, but we constantly degrade ourselves.
-You’re worthy of good, of happiness and forgiveness.
+Oftentimes, it’s so much easier to be kind to the people around us, but we constantly degrade ourselves.
+You’re worthy of good, happiness and forgiveness.
 Don’t forget that!
 Be good to yourself and take your sobriety day by day.
 The days will add up over time – but it all starts with Day #1.
-Trust in the moment and focus on the now.
+Trust at the moment and focus on the now.